Shop/Drones for Hobbyists FAQs

 When joining the AMA, they’ll ask for recruiter details.
 You may provide the following details:

 FPV Drone Racing is immensely growing in popularity and is loads of fun.

 Our local group, the Northern New England Drone User Group welcomes all ages.
 It’s free to join and is the best way to get help and questions answered.
-Free flyins, races, and meetups are offered at least once a month.
-Quite a few members have toy or micro quads at each meet.
+Free fly-ins, races, and meetups are offered at least once a month.
+Quite a few members have toys or micro-quads at each meeting.
 They’re never looked down upon!

 Don’t buy a racing drone and run out to fly without first having some experience with a toy micro quad drones.
 Don’t skip this step!
 Luckily, the toys are inexpensive and are built much tougher.
 They survive pretty much any type of crash without damage.
 It takes lots of practice to be able to understand how to fly an FPV Racing Drone as they don’t have a GPS or systems which make them easier to fly.

 We’re often contacted by folks, newly interested in drones, wanting to meet to pick our brains or watch us fly.
 Unfortunately, our time is severely limited.
 The only way we can do this for free is at one of the meetup/user groups we regularly attend or if you purchase a drone from our shop.

 Private (or video conference) lessons, consultations, and/or meetings are only offered in the following ways:

 - In a Private Drone Wokshop through our sister company, VTPhotoTours.com;

 - Or, if you pay us for our time.